 - Keep patting the stain until the spot is relatively dry.

 - In a container, mix a solution of 50% water and 50% white vinegar.
 Soak the area with this vinegar solution.

-- Vinegar helps to cut through the pet stain if it’s especially stubborn while the water rehydrates the stain to make sure that all the pet urine is lifted off the carpet.
-The vinegar also neutralizes the ammonia in the dog urine, helps cancel out the smell, and cleans the pet urine from the carpet.
+- Vinegar helps to cut through the pet stain if it’s especially stubborn while the water re-hydrates the stain to make sure that all the pet urine is lifted off the carpet.
+Vinegar also helps in neutralizing the ammonia present in dog pee, cancels out the strong pee smell, and cleans it from your carpet.

 - Scrub hard to make sure you get deep into the fibers below the carpet’s surface to remove any lingering pet urine.